|

 abuse).

-These wounds combine with up to four other wide-spread hazards to promote
+These wounds combine with up to four other widespread

 (a) unwise courtship choices (b) escalating stepfamily stress, (c) eventual